robert-godlewski/tetris_py/README.md

 This version of tetris was made with PyGame.

 # Features
 These are all things to consider to be part of the game.
-With most games it's good to have 5 to 15 features
+With most games it's good to have 5 to 15 features.

+## Current Features
+This is so far the list of features within this project we currently have:
+* none

+## Future Features
 * Web-based
 * Mobile friendly
-* Console - later
+* Console - later on especially Steam Deck
 * Able to use a gamepad
 * Multiplayer?

 ## OS Compatibility
+Must implement:
-- [ ] MacOS
+- [ ] MacOS: To locally play on my computer
-- [ ] Windows
+- [ ] Windows: To be accessible with to others
-- [ ] Linux
+- [ ] Linux: To be accessible with devices like Steam Deck
-- [ ] Web-based
+- [ ] Web-based: To be able to play on the website

 Skipping for now because we might implement this game in a puzzle collection game instead
 - [ ] iOS